akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

     flow create 0 ingress pattern eth / ipv6 / udp / gtpu / gtp_psc pdu_t is 0 / ipv6 / end actions rss types ipv6 l3-dst-only end key_len 0 queues end / end

-6. send same packets with step 2, check packet 2 has same hash value with packet 1, packet 3 has different hash value with packet 1. check packet 5 has same hash value with packet 4, packet 6 has different hash value with packet 4. check packet 8 has same hash value to packet 7, packet 9 have different hash value to packet 7. check packet 11 has different hash value to packet 10, packet 12 have different hash value to packet 10 and 11.
+6. send same packets with step 2, check packet 2 has same hash value with packet 1, packet 3 has same hash value with packet 1. check packet 5 has same hash value with packet 4, packet 6 has same hash value with packet 4. check packet 8 has same hash value to packet 7, packet 9 have different hash value to packet 7. check packet 11 has same hash value to packet 10, packet 12 have same hash value to packet 10 and 11.

 Note: the action after deleting rule is not guaranteed so far. so the following step don't need to be run.